GiovanniBussi/macports-ci/README.md

 Enabling ccache
 ---------------

-Ccache could be used to significantly speed up your builds, especially if you build similar source multiple times.
+Ccache could be used to significantly speed up your builds, especially if you build similar sources multiple times.
 However, notice that it will add an initial slowdown to install ccache itself.
 This would be more significant if you install on a non-default prefix, such that ccache itself (and its required libraries) are installed from source.
-This, using ccache is not recommended when building on non-default prefix.
+Thus, using ccache is not recommended when building on non-default prefix.

 In case you want to enable ccache to be available to `port install` commands, you should modify your `.travis.yml` file following these instructions.
 First, add the following command at the beginning of the configuration file